Religious Education

 INTENT

-At North Frodingham Primary School, we believe that our children are entitled to develop a deep understanding of Christianity, alongside building respect for other world faiths.
+At both Beeford and North Frodingham Primary schools we believe that our children are entitled to develop a deep understanding of Christianity, alongside building respect for other world faiths and a broad range of world views.

-Therefore, our RE curriculum is fundamental to our vision BELONG; ‘Caring, Sharing, Together Learning’.
+Therefore, our RE curriculum is fundamental to our vision BELONG; ‘How good and pleasant it is when God’s people live together in Unity’.
+Psalm 133.1.

-The children at North Frodingham School learn about religion through exploring key religious texts, stories and celebration of festivals from a range of religions.
+The children learn about a range of religions through exploring key biblical texts, stories and celebration of festivals.

-Our curriculum explores the values and traditions of communities represented in the United Kingdom.
-Our aim is to provide children with a moral compass to navigate an ever-changing world.
+Our curriculum also explores the values and traditions of communities with a wide breadth of different worldviews that are represented in the United Kingdom.
+Our aim is to provide children with a moral compass to navigate in an ever-changing world.

-We provide them with the tools necessary to explore their own spirituality and enable them to engage with challenging questions that develop their understanding of human existence.
+We provide the children with the tools necessary to explore their own spirituality and enable them to engage with challenging questions that develop their understanding of human existence.

 IMPLEMENTATION